Understanding Your Adolescent Dog’s Behavior

 Dealing with Hyperactivity

 If your dog is displaying hyperactive behavior, it's crucial to address it by providing them with regular exercise and .
-Engage in activities such as brisk walks, runs, or that challenge their minds.
-Puzzle toys and obedience training can also help channel their energy into positive outlets.
+Engage in activities such as brisk walks, runs, or games that challenge their minds.
+Puzzle and obedience training can also help channel their energy into positive outlets.

 Providing Mental and Physical Stimulation

-Ensuring your adolescent dog receives both mental and physical stimulation is key to managing their energy levels.
+Ensuring your adolescent dog receives both mental and physical stimulation is key to their energy levels.
 Engage in activities that incorporate problem-solving and obedience training to provide mental exercise.
-Regular playdates or social interactions with other dogs can also help burn off excess energy while providing valuable opportunities.
+Regular or social interactions with other dogs can also help burn off excess energy while providing valuable opportunities.

 Managing Mouthing and Nipping